This post may contain affiliate links at no additional cost to you.

 This is more for our sanity.
 Grace is a fearful, reactive dog.
 Naturally, she also hates water and nail trims.
 She hates having her paws touched in general.
 I’ve slowly built up her resistance to paw touching by incorporating it in with our playtime so she’s better about it.

 Nail trims are very pricey.
 It’s $14 a pop and Grace gets it every month.
 That’s $168 dollars a year for however long she will live when I know we could just trim it at home.

 We did buy this dremel set from Amazon when it was $26 and it worked great at first.
 But as Grace got older and heavier, we couldn’t hold her as securely.
-Jared is now the only one that could pick her up for a longer period of time.
+Hubby is now the only one that could pick her up for a longer period of time.
 All the while she’s kicking like crazy.

 It’s a two-person job.
-Jared lifts her up and holds her like a baby (while Grace panics and kicks every 2 seconds).
+Hubby lifts her up and holds her like a baby (while Grace panics and kicks every 2 seconds).
 I have the job of handling the Dremel to nail and grind down all 4 of her paws.
 Since Grace is heavy, we could only do half a paw per day.
 So trimming Graces nails takes a week.
 It’s not pleasant after the nail trim because she isn’t too happy with us.
 We take her either to the store or the salon now.
 They use manual clips instead of dremels, which takes a skilled hand since her nails are pitch black but it’s faster.
 No one needs to hold her because they have slips to secure her.
 She gets baths there too and the whole thing is an ordeal for a dog like Grace.

 Since the professionals do it faster, there’s less stress for Grace and us both.
 Bonus, she comes running to us afterward.
 I enjoy playing the “I’m not the bad guy here” role better, even though it’s more costly.